sungwoonpark0502/U-Save/README.md

 USave is a web-based expense tracking application built with Node.js, Express, and React.
 It enables users to manage their finances efficiently by providing features such as budget management, expense tracking, and user authentication.

+## Demonstration Video
+Check out the demonstration video of the NeatNote app: <a href="https://drive.google.com/file/d/1IgkSVOIG4sEo2vwcsaQe4R_hYMLipQH7/view?usp=sharing" target="_blank">Watch the demo video</a>

 ## Features

 - **User Authentication**: Secure user login and registration with JWT (JSON Web Token) for managing user sessions.
-- **Expense Management**: Users can add, edit, and delete expenses, allowing for comprehensive tracking of financial activity.
+- **Expense Management**: Users can add and delete expenses, allowing for comprehensive tracking of financial activity.
 - **Budget Management**: Users can set a budget and monitor their spending against it, with visual feedback on remaining budget and percentage used.
 - **Filtering**: Filter expenses by year and month to analyze spending patterns.
 - **Responsive Design**: A clean and intuitive UI that is mobile-friendly, providing a seamless experience across devices.